 Once you have an idea, it’s crucial to validate it before diving straight in.
 This helps you to quantify demand for your offering, before you invest money into developing it.
 There are a few ways you can do this…

 - Google keyword planner – allows you to see how many people are searching for something each month.

 - Offer presales – just like you would before opening a new gym, try to generate advance sales of your product or service (this can also help you fund development).

 - Build an MVP – create a minimum viable product (MVP for short) that you can sell to validate your idea before creating the complete final product.

 This might seem like an annoying extra step when you’re keen to push ahead but it’ll save you time and money in the long-run.
-For more detail on how to do this, Smart Passive Income’s online course and great value book are worth checking out.
+For more detail on how to do this, Smart Passive Income’s online course and great value book (as an Amazon Associate, we earn from qualifying purchases) are worth checking out.

 3 – Adapt If Needed